dlidstrom/NeuralNetworkInAllLangs/README.md

 ## 3. Implementation Goals

 One of our goals is to have as few or no dependencies.
 These implementations should be easy to integrate and that requires dependency free code.
 Another goal is to implement fast code.
 Nifty, one-liners which look good but have bad performance should be avoided.
-It is fine to use for loops for matrix multiplication, as an example (i.e. no fancy linear algebra libraries are needed).
+It is fine to use for loops for matrix multiplication, as an example (i.e. no fancy linear algebra libraries are needed unless this is available in the standard library of the programming language).

+We strive for:

+- code that is easy to copy/paste for reuse
+- dependency-free code
+- adequate performance in favour of nifty one-liners
+- making it easy to serialize weights for storing and loading, but leave it for the users own preference
+- implementations in all major languages
+- simple tests that verify our implementations and secure them for the future
+- having fun exploring neural networks!

+### 3.1.
+Simple Random Number Generator

 Now, a note about random number generation.
 Training a neural network requires that the initial weights are randomly assigned.
 We will specify a simple random